LFFATE/ccg/README.md

 - Copy files from resources to new addon destination on create addon command (ResourcesGenerator)
 - Add method to LanguageGenerator to remove langvars by setting id (all variants for the setting and etc.)
 - Improve tests coverage
+- Add filesystem decorator for save history of files to be edited/removed